Baluf/anchor/README.md

 ## Features

-There are 3 main http handlers to the server detailed below:
+There are 3️⃣ main http handlers to the server detailed below:

-- API :one: that receives a schema json (Content-Type: application/json) for the new sheet to be created.<br>Example for schema to be sent **(please add header of Content-Type: application/json)**:
+- API 1️⃣ that receives a schema json (Content-Type: application/json) for the new sheet to be created.<br>Example for schema to be sent **(please add header of Content-Type: application/json)**:
 ```json
 {
     "columns": [